crafkin/scfses/README.md

 * `scfses` stores point estimates and standard errors for post-estimation analysis.

 * `scfses` requires a vector of replicate sampling variables and replicate weight variables &mdash; one for each replicate used to compute sampling variance.

+* SCF recommends the command `scfcombo`for generating means and their standard errors.
+This command is similar but has the following advantages:

+1. `scfses` makes it easy to generate point estimates and standard errors on an arbitrary percentile (which, to my knowledge, `scfcombo` cannot do without some modification)
+2. It incorporates a degrees-of-freedom correction for confidence intervals.

+That said, `scfcombo` may be useful for other applictions.

 # Author
 Charlie Rafkin